This assignment makes use of the files contained in this zip file. This assignment is due Wednesday, October 8.

 intersects the camera's view volume in a square that is 3 units wide and 3 units tall (the view volume, in the z = -1.5

 plane, extends from -1.5 to 1.5 along the x-axis, and from -1.5 to 1.5 along the y-axis.).
 This square is just wide enough to place the three letters next to each other.
-First place the three letters next to each other with the x-axis running through the middle of each letter.
-After you get this image, translate the P up so that it just touches the top of the view volume and translate the W down so that it just touches the bottom of the view volume.
+Place the three letters next to each other with the x-axis running through the middle of each letter.
 That should give you the correct initial positions for the three models.
 (See the first frame from the sub-folder hw2\animation-frames

 .)